All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 A crawling or bent over figure has no front hexes for any purpose.
 A prone figure has their normal front hexes only for the purposes of determining what it may see, cast spells,fire crossbows or guns, and throw weapons and other items.
 They do not engage any figures in other hexes.
 The occult strike of a Wizard's staff can also be used from the prone position, but the mundane attack is limited to throwing your staff.
 Certain effects upgrade rear hexes into side hexes.
 A prone figure with these effects has six side hexes for the purposes of resisting melee attacks, but still does not engage figures in other hexes.

 The Main-Gauche DX adjustment is -1 when used with the Shield talent and zero when used with Fencing.
 The Main-Gauche can't be used as a staff as the extensive guard gets in the way of the staff's singular pointing focus.

 A "ONE-LAST-SHOT MISSILE ATTACK" is resolved before pole weapon attacks.

-A standing pole weapon only gets the extra die of damage if the attacker moved at least three hexes.
-It is not able to combine charge attack with any other sort of attack such as thrown, shrewd, etc. A charge attack does however get the +1 damage from expertise or +2 damage from mastery as usual.
+A set for charge pole weapon only gets the extra die of damage if the target moved at least three hexes that turn, but it gets the +2 DX against all targets which moved from non-adjacent to adjacent, even if the target doesn't select an attack option.
+It is not possible to combine charge attack or set for charge attack with any other sort of attack such as thrown, shrewd, etc. A charge attack does however get the +1 damage from expertise or +2 damage from mastery as usual.

 It is not possible to combine a pole weapon attack with any other attack on the same turn.
 The one exception is a wizard with a pole weapon staff using the Staff IV's occult strike on the same target.
 A one handed pole weapon can be combined with a Main-Gauche for defense, but can't attack with both weapons on the same turn.